 Now with two locations in Barcelona, Conesa has been making hot sandwiches since 1951.
-Ten years ago, the founder’s son set out to create a coeliac-safe sandwich; after extensive research and a collaboration with the Coeliac Association of Catalunya, Conesa offers over 30 varieties of certified gluten-free sandwiches, loaded with meat or vegetables.
-With delicious bread, a side of patatas fried in uncontaminated oil, gluten-free beer, and naturally flourless sauces, Conesa proudly offers gluten-free alternatives for nearly 98 percent of their menu.
+In the mid-2000s, the founder’s son set out to create a coeliac-safe sandwich and, after extensive research and a collaboration with the Coeliac Association of Catalunya, Conesa now offers over 30 varieties of certified gluten-free sandwiches, loaded with meat or vegetables.
+With delicious bread, a side of patatas fried in uncontaminated oil, gluten-free beer and naturally flourless sauces, Conesa proudly offers a wealth of gluten-free alternatives.

-Gut, located in the Gràcia neighborhood, is another Barcelona restaurant dedicated to providing incredible food to people of all diet profiles.
-The menu alone is a fantastic display of health-conscious and allergy-friendly dishes that include gluten-free, vegan, vegetarian, lactose-free and egg-free options.
-The ownernhas carefully cultivated a nearly 90 percent gluten-free menu with 50 percent of the desserts safe for coeliacs as well.
+, Gut is another Barcelona restaurant dedicated to providing incredible food for people of all diet profiles.
+The menu includes gluten-free, vegan, vegetarian, lactose-free and egg-free options.
+The owner has carefully assembled a varied menu, featuring mostly gluten-free dishes and coeliac-friendly desserts.

 Els Pollos de Llull

-Els Pollos de Llull specializes in roasted, whole chickens.
-Their menu has expanded over the years to include many pastas, croquetas, and other bread-based products; as they began to receive more and more gluten-free requests from customers, the restaurant decided to change things up in the kitchen.
-Since their famous chicken was already naturally gluten-free, staff were trained to prevent gluten cross-contamination and are now well-versed in gluten-free options.
-The menu includes fried potatoes, made in their own dedicated fryer making them a gluten-free option.
+Els Pollos de Llull specialises in roasted whole chickens.
+Their menu has expanded over the years to include many pastas, croquetas and other bread-based products; as they began to receive more and more gluten-free requests from customers, the restaurant decided to change things up in the kitchen.
+Since their famous chicken was already naturally gluten-free, staff were trained to prevent cross-contamination and are now well versed in allergy-friendly options.

 Considered one of the best gluten-free restaurants in Barcelona, La Lluna is a great place to get traditional Spanish food.
-The owners did not set out to become a gluten-free destination but ten years ago, their geographic proximity to the Coeliac Association of Catalunya and customers who came from their offices changed the way their chefs thought about food.
+The owners did not set out to become a gluten-free destination, but their geographic proximity to the Coeliac Association of Catalunya and customer demand changed the way their chefs thought about food.
 The restaurant stopped using wheat flour in sauce bases altogether and the pastries are made with almond meal.
-Of the few things on their impressive menu that the gluten-intolerant should avoid are the fried foods that may have been exposed to cross-contamination.
+Those who are gluten intolerant should avoid the fried foods as they may have been exposed to cross-contamination.

 One of the best restaurants for fresh seafood and traditional Catalan cuisine in Barcelona, Bar Mut offers gluten-free dishes.
-Most of the seafood plates are grilled or can be prepared for coeliac customers upon request.
-The staff is well-versed in what does and does not contain gluten and this is one of the best places for tapas in a city that tends to serve everything on bread.
+Most of the seafood plates are grilled or can be prepared for coeliac customers on request.
+The staff is well versed in what does and does not contain gluten, and this is one of the best places for tapas in a city that tends to serve everything on bread.

 Roca Moo is the Michelin-star restaurant of the upscale Hotel Omm, located just off Passeig de Gràcia.
-Roca Moo is not a dedicated gluten-free kitchen, nor do they have a gluten-free menu.
+Roca Moo doesn’t have a gluten-free menu or a specialist kitchen.
 However, this outstanding restaurant is used to accommodating people with all dietary needs and the chefs can cook almost any dish without gluten.
 The other restaurant in the hotel, Roca Bar, offers healthy options that are naturally gluten-free.